Armillary sphere: China

 In 723 AD, Yi Xing (一行) and government official Liang Ling-zan (梁令瓚) combined Zhang Heng's water powered celestial globe with an escapement device.
 With drums hit every quarter-hour and bells rung automatically every full hour, the device was also a striking clock.
 The famous clock tower that the Chinese polymath Su Song built by 1094 during the Song dynasty would employ Yi Xing's escapement with waterwheel scoops filled by clepsydra drip, and powered a crowning armillary sphere, a central celestial globe, and mechanically operated manikins that would exit mechanically opened doors of the clock tower at specific times to ring bells and gongs to announce the time, or to hold plaques announcing special times of the day.
 There was also the scientist and statesman Shen Kuo (1031–1095).
 Being the head official for the Bureau of Astronomy, Shen Kuo was an avid scholar of astronomy, and improved the designs of several astronomical instruments: the gnomon, armillary sphere, clepsydra clock, and sighting tube fixed to observe the pole star indefinitely.
-When Jamal al-Din of Bukhara was asked to set up an 'Islamic Astronomical Institution' in Khubilai Khan's new capital during the Yuan dynasty, he commissioned a number of astronomical instruments, including an armillary sphere.
+When Jamal al-Din of Bukhara was asked to set up an 'Islamic Astronomical Institution' in Beijing, he commissioned a number of astronomical instruments, including an armillary sphere.
 It was noted that "Chinese astronomers had been building [them] since at least 1092".